mcolyer/hacklet/README.md

 ## Contributing

 All contributions are welcome (bug reports, bug fixes, documentation or new features)!
-If you're looking for something to do check the [issue] list and see if there's something already there.
-If you've got a new idea, feel free to create an issue for discussion.

-To get a general understanding of how things work, checkout the [developer wiki]
+All discussion happens using [issues] so if you are interested in contributing:

+* Search to make sure an issue doesn't already exist.
+* If it doesn't, create a new issue and describe your proposal.

+If you're interested in following the status of the project, simply "watch" the repository on Github and you'll receive notices about all of the new issues.

+If your curious about how the hardware works or the specifics of the protocol checkout out the [developer wiki].

-### Getting Started
+### Contribution Workflow

-* Checkout the repository
+* Fork the repository
 * Install dependencies `bundle install`
-* Create a feature branch `git checkout -b short-name`
+* Create a feature branch `git checkout -b short-descriptive-name`
 * Run tests `bundle exec rake`
 * Write your feature (and tests)
 * Run tests `bundle exec rake`